Effects of Panax ginseng Essential Oil on Immunological and Antioxidant Parameters and Disease Resistance in Rainbow Trout

 Authors

-1 Department of Veterinary Medicine, RUDN University, 6 Miklukho-Maklaya St, Moscow, 117198, Russian Federation
+1 Department of Veterinary Medicine, RUDN University, Moscow, Russia.

-2 All-Russian Research Institute of Integrated Fish Farming - a branch of the Federal State Budgetary Scientific Institution "Federal Research Center for Animal Husbandry nameted after Academy Member L. K. Ernst" (L. K. Ernst
+2 All-Russian Research Institute of Integrated Fish Farming - a Branch of the Federal State Budgetary Scientific Institution “Federal Research Center for Animal Husbandry Named After Academy Member L. K. Ernst” (L. K. Ernst Federal Research Center for Animal Husbandry), Vorovsky, Moscow, Russia.

-3 Department of Fisheries, Faculty of Agriculture and Natural Resources, Gonbad Kavous University, Gonbad Kavous, Golestan, Iran
+3 Department of Fisheries, Faculty of Agriculture and Natural Resources, Gonbad Kavous University, Gonbad Kavous, Iran.

 Abstract

 Background: Disease outbreaks pose a significant threat to the aquaculture industry.
-The use of supplementary feeds is especially popular among fish farmers to improve their overall health and overcome disease.
+The use of supplementary feeds is particularly popular among fish farmers to enhance the fish overall health and combat disease.

-Objectives: This study aimed to evaluate the effects of dietary ginseng, Panax ginseng, essential oil (GE) on immunological and antioxidant parameters, and disease resistance of rainbow trout, Oncorhynchus mykiss.
+Objectives: This study aimed to evaluate the effects of dietary ginseng, Panax ginseng, essential oil (GEO), on immunological and antioxidant parameters, as well as disease resistance, in rainbow trout, Oncorhynchus mykiss.

-Results: Results indicated that the GE3.0 treatment demonstrated the highest levels of serum superoxide dismutase, catalase, and glutathione peroxidase, while the lowest serum malondialdehyde levels were recorded in the GE2.0 and GE2.5 groups.
-Furthermore, the GE3.0 treatment resulted in the lowest serum levels of alanine aminotransferase and lactate dehydrogenase, whereas the GE2.0 treatment showed reduced serum alkaline phosphatase and aspartate aminotransferase levels.
-Immunological assessments revealed that the GE3.0 treatment had the highest serum and mucus lysozyme and immunoglobulin levels, along with elevated serum alternative complement, myeloperoxidase, and mucus protease activity.
-Blood respiratory burst activity and mucus alkaline phosphatase were also highest in the GE2.5 and GE3.0 treatments.
-Notably, the lowest post-infection mortality rate was observed in the GE3.0 group.
+Results: Results indicated that the GEO3 treatment demonstrated the highest levels of serum superoxide dismutase (SOD), catalase (CAT), and glutathione peroxidase (GPx), while the lowest serum malondialdehyde (MDA) levels were recorded in the GEO2 and GEO2.5 groups.
+Furthermore, the GEO3 treatment resulted in the lowest serum levels of alanine aminotransferase (ALT) and lactate dehydrogenase (LDH), whereas the GEO2 treatment showed reduced serum levels of alkaline phosphatase (ALP) and aspartate aminotransferase (AST).
+Immunological assessments revealed that the GEO3 treatment had the highest serum and mucus lysozyme and immunoglobulin (Ig) levels, along with elevated serum alternative complement, myeloperoxidase (MPO), and mucus protease activity.
+Blood respiratory burst activity and mucus ALP were also highest in the GEO2.5 and GEO3 treatments.
+Notably, the lowest post-infection mortality rate was observed in the GEO3 group.

-Conclusion: Based on these findings, it is recommended to include 2-3 ml/kg of GE in trout feed to enhance fish health and disease resistance.
+Conclusion: Based on these findings, it is recommended to include 2-3 mL/kg of GEO in trout feed to enhance fish health and disease resistance.

 Keywords